 People spoke about challenges defining ‘mental health’ as the term is often associated with ‘mental illness’, carries stigma and is associated with a medical approach, such as illness, diagnosis and medication.

 People saw ‘wellbeing’ as a broad and positive concept, compared to ‘mental health’, which is associated with a medical approach and with a deficit or illness.

-We also heard that wellbeing is not fixed, but an aspirational state.
+The Initial Commission also heard that wellbeing is not fixed, but an aspirational state.
 Some said it’s about being able to function when life is more challenging, and many mentioned the importance of being able to access support when needed.

 There were two main views of the connection between mental health and wellbeing.
 People either saw mental health and wellbeing as one and the same thing or, saw mental health as a component of overall health and wellbeing.

 Some people suggested this should be a ‘wellbeing outcomes framework’ rather than a ‘mental health and wellbeing outcomes framework’.